Saasified/api/README.md

+# Saasify

-# Laravel Project Skeleton for SaaS applications
+A Laravel Project Skeleton for SaaS applications

 It is built using Laravel, Passport, Laratrust, Scribe and some helper packages.